 Wipe off any dusty crevasses on the chilis using a damp towel.
 De-stem and de-seed the chilis, but don't worry about getting rid of every last seed.

-I put the chilis in a 400F oven for 1-2 minutes to awaken some dormant flavors; you can also flash them on a hot, dry skillet for 15-30 seconds in place of the oven.
+I put the chilis in a 400F oven for 1-2 minutes to awaken some dormant flavors; you could also flash them on a hot, dry skillet for 15-30 seconds in place of the oven.

 Add the chilis to a bowl and cover them with hot tap water.
 Let them reconstitute for 20-30 minutes.
 If they float to the surface you can use a small plate or bowl to keep them submerged.